 4. Using multiple choice box wisely

 This is why we also recommend that if you have to use an MCB, use no more than one MCB in a flowchart.
-You can have more than one MCB in a flowchart but then managing your flowchart structure and the different versions may be a challenge going forward.
+You can by all means use more than one MCB in a flowchart but then managing your flowchart structure and the different versions may be a challenge going forward.

 The choices you give to your viewers in a MCB are presented in a drop down list to the viewer and so we recommend that the MCB choices be a single or a couple of words at best.
 We recommend not to use a sentence for choice.

-When you are creating the MCB in your flowchart you could add any type of box after your choice using the MCB edit tool.
+When you are creating the MCB in your flowchart you could add any type of box after each of your choices using the MCB edit tool.
 We highly recommend that you add a statement box immediately after each one of your MCB choices.
 Having a statement box after a MCB choice will help you maintain the flowcharts better and enable advanced features as discussed below.

-Use a Statement box to bookmark either an MCB or its Choice-branches.
+Use an adjacent Statement box to bookmark either an MCB or its Choice-branches.

-The MCB choices cannot be bookmarked, and so if you want to create a bookmark link to one of the choice-branches, then you will need to add a statement box immediately after the choice box and using that for a bookmark link destination.
+The MCB choices also cannot be bookmark-aliased, and so if you want to create a bookmark link to one of the choice-branches, then you will need to add a statement box immediately after the choice box and using that for a bookmark link destination.

 6. Give mutually exclusive choices